TampereTC/TestContainer-hackathon/README.md

 - [docker](https://docs.docker.com/docker-for-windows/install/)
 - [docker-compose](https://docs.docker.com/compose/install/)

-For Win7 users.
+For Win7 users only.
 Docker is not supported in your OS.
-Via VM it's works.
+Via VM it works.
+Virtualbox is one option and reference VM clone image for Hackathon is based on it.
 - [Virtualbox](https://www.virtualbox.org/wiki/Downloads)

 Ready made VM-clone image will be available.